Nika-Firada/fullstack-node-react-typescript/README.md

 Getting Started
 To run the app locally, follow these steps:

-Clone the repository: git clone https://github.com/Nika-Firada/fullstack-node-react-typescript Install dependencies for the backend: cd /fullstack-node-react-typescript npm install Install dependencies for the frontend: cd client && npm install Start the server: cd /fullstack-node-react-typescript npm run dev Access the app in your browser at http://localhost:3000 Please make sure to set up the required environment variables for the backend, such as the database connection details and JWT secret key.
+Clone the repository: git clone https://github.com/Nika-Firada/fullstack-node-react-typescript, Install dependencies for the backend: cd /fullstack-node-react-typescript npm install, Install dependencies for the frontend: cd client && npm install, Start the server: cd /fullstack-node-react-typescript npm run dev, Access the app in your browser at http://localhost:3000, Please make sure to set up the required environment variables for the backend, such as the database connection details and JWT secret key.